fecgov/FEC/feature-sets/ia_primary_nav_menu.md

-# Primary nav feature set
+# IA & Primary nav feature set

 - To help users navigate to the different site sections
 - To show the structure of the site and what it makes available